-38. Before the PIP, IBM never required or made any notice of expectation to Mr.Dill that his job required soliciting or developing new clients.
+38. Before the PIP, IBM never required or made any notice of expectation to Mr. Dill that his job required soliciting or developing new clients.
 In fact, neither of these activities was ever within his job description or control.
-The position description of Mr. Dill's role at IBM as a Senior Management Consultant is attached as Exhibit C.

-ANSWER: IBM admits that Plaintiff purports to quote, characterize, or summarize a document.
-IBM refers this Court to that document for its contents and denies any inaccurate, incomplete, or out of context characterizations thereof.
-IBM otherwise denies the allegations in Paragraph 38.
+The position description of Mr. Dill's role at IBM as a Senior Management Consultant is attached as Exhibit C. ANSWER: IBM admits that Exhibit C reflects the job description of a Senior Managing Consultant at Simpler.
+IBM denies any inaccurate, incomplete, or out of context characterization of Exhibit C and otherwise denies the allegations in Paragraph 38.